Compare

 ContinuityHigh (until they leave)VariableHigh

-Structure + reviewDepends on the hireUsually not their scopeBuilt in
+Structure + quality gateDepends on the hireUsually not their scopeBuilt in (automated, you control publishing)

 Total costSalary + ramp + key-person riskDay rate, boundedScoped retainer